Atifzada/JavaScript_Capstone_Project_02/README.md

 In order to run this project you need:

--A Git hub account
+- A Git hub account
--Git bash
+- Git bash
--Node JS
+- Node JS
--Webpack
--Jest
+- Webpack
+- Jest
--Visual Studio Code as your code editor
+- Visual Studio Code as your code editor
-<a href="https://pokeapi.co/">Poke API Documentation</a>
+- <a href="https://pokeapi.co/">Poke API Documentation</a>
+- <a href="https://microverse.notion.site/Involvement-API-869e60b5ad104603aa6db59e08150270">Involvement API Documentation</a>

 # Setup <a name="set-up"></a>